 How to get started with Direct to Consumer selling

-When an ecommerce giant like Amazon gradually builds out its own-branded line of 80+ private-label brands products, it signals a massive shift towards a direct-to-consumer approach.
+When an eCommerce giant like Amazon gradually builds out its own-branded line of 80+ private-label brands products, it signals a massive shift towards a direct-to-consumer approach.

 So what does it mean for a brand to be adopting D2C selling?
-It means the brand breaking away from the constraints of traditional business models and catering to their target customers in order to control the entire brand experience and selling channel.
-The D2C movement involves utilizing internet supply chains and manufacturing innovations to build their own products and brands, and traditional brands bypassing traditional retail chains to take their popular brands direct to the end consumer.
+It means the brand breaking away from the constraints of traditional business models and catering to their target customers to control the entire brand experience and selling channel.
+The D2C movement involves utilizing internet supply chains and manufacturing innovations to build their own products and brands, and traditional brands bypass traditional retail chains to take their popular brands direct to the end consumer.

 D2C companies are strengthening customers relationships by developing their own sites or social media, but a very large proportion are also selling through marketplaces.
 But competing against e-retail behemoths like Amazon and Flipkart needs a sophisticated approach to brand marketing, distribution and fulfillment and needs brands to take full control and ownership of the end-to-end customer experience.